 This final episode is about Alexandria, and the idea that knowledge is something to be treasured.
 Sagan is right about that.
 But he’s wrong when it comes to his moral condemnation of the loss of knowledge.
-He wants to blame someone, and religion is on his radar.
-The loss of knowledge isn’t a good thing, but it’s also a historical inevitability.
+He wants to blame someone, and religion is in his sights.
+He’s right that the loss of knowledge isn’t a good thing -- but it’s also a historical inevitability.

 Episode 13.
 ‘Who speaks for earth?’YouTube link.
 First broadcast 21 December 1980.

 One of the great revelations of the age of space exploration is the image of the earth, finite and lonely, somehow vulnerable, bearing the entire human species through the oceans of space and time.

 But this is an ancient perception.
 In the 3rd century BC our planet was mapped, and accurately measured, by a Greek scientist named Eratosthenes, who worked in Egypt.
 This was the world as he knew it.
 Eratosthenes was the director of the great library of Alexandria, the center of science and learning in the ancient world.

 |An ancient atlas: Ptolemy’s latitude and longitude data rendered onto Ptolemy’s own projection by Hans van Deukeren.
 Ptolemy’s atlas followed in the footsteps of several earlier ones, especially Marinus of Tyre, but Eratosthenes was the grandfather of ancient cartography.
 Eratosthenes’ atlas probably didn’t look much like this, though.
 Much or most of Ptolemy’s data came from Roman-era surveys; we don’t know what projection Eratosthenes used, but it wasn’t this one; and it’s possible Eratosthenes didn’t arrange his map with north at the top.|